 The show gets aired again occasionally so check out the i-player webpage here

-Meet the Jeweller Blog features Lisa
+Kernowcraft's 'Meet the Jeweller' Blog features Lisa Cain

-featured and in-depth interview with her on their popular blog.
+They featured an in-depth interview with Lisa on their popular blog.

-It's a great feature with lots of photos of Lisa's work and detail of how she creates her amazing artworks.
+It's a great feature with lots of photos of Lisa's work.
+Find out more about how she creates her amazing artworks.

 You can read Kernowcraft's 'Meet the Jeweller- Lisa Cain' interview here